goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     <BLANKLINE>
         - the number of records evicted from the cache,
     <BLANKLINE>
-        - the number of bytes evictes from the cache,
+        - the number of bytes evicted from the cache,
     <BLANKLINE>
         - the number of cache accesses.
     <BLANKLINE>